General Child Neurology

 Pseudotumor cerebri literally means "false brain tumor."
-It is likely due to high pressure caused by the buildup or poor absorption of cerebrospinal fluid in the subarachnoid space surrounding the brain.
-The disorder is most common in women between the ages of 20 and 50.
-Symptoms of pseudotumor cerebri, which include headache, nausea, vomiting, and pulsating intracranial noises, closely mimic symptoms of brain tumors.
+It is likely due to high pressure within the skull caused by the buildup or poor absorption of cerebrospinal fluid (CSF).
+The disorder is most common in females between the ages of 20 and 50.
+Symptoms, which closely mimic those of large brain tumors, include:

-The disorder may cause progressive, permanent visual loss in some patients.
-In some cases, pseudotumor cerebri recurs.
+The disorder may cause progressive, permanent vison loss in some individuals.
+Pseudotumor cerebri can be a recurring problem.

 Intracranial Hypertension Research Foundation